fluttermelbourne/meetup/README.md

 ![Flutter logo](https://flutter.dev/assets/flutter-lockup-4cb0ee072ab312e59784d9fbf4fb7ad42688a7fdaea1270ccf6bbf4f34b7e03f.svg)

-## About Flutter Melbourne
+## Flutter Melbourne

-Flutter Melbounre is a group that meets regularly to work on and discuss all things Flutter.
+Flutter Melbourne is a group that meets regularly to work on and discuss all things Flutter.
 We are your 'in person' channel for all things going on in the Flutter world and Melbourne spacifically.

 * [GitHub Wiki](https://github.com/fluttermelbourne/meetup/wiki) - here we post things like shared code, slide packs, examples and longer content